pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 The API keys for this service have been randomly generated and stored as secrets in AWS Secrets Manager.

-The endpoint URLs as well as the names of the Secrets Manager Secrets have been outputted for easy reference.
+The endpoint URLs as well as the names of the Secrets Manager secrets have been outputted for easy reference.
 You can also see these values in the `Outputs` tab of your CloudFormation stack in the AWS Console.

-Before moving onto the next part of the tutorial, you will want to go into the Secrets Manager console and retrieve those Secret values.
+Before moving onto the next part of the tutorial, you will want to go into the Secrets Manager console and retrieve those secret values.

 ![Retrieving secret values from the AWS Console](./esc-retrieve-aws-secret.gif)